marionmorel/inspirational-homepage/README.md

 ## Features

 - Users can check the current weather
-- sers are shown an inspirational image
+- Users are shown an inspirational image
 - Users can cycle through multiple fetched images
 - Users are shown an inspirational quote
 - Users can write down their goals